ThomasAndrasek/The-Obfuscatorinator/proposal.md

 ## Overview

 This project is a Java Obfuscator called The Obfuscatorinator.
 The main goal of this project is to read in a Java Project, copy it, construct a graph based on the project, and obfuscate it.
 For the graph aspect of the project, the nodes will be classes, and edges will link one class to another class.
-The obfuscation part of the project is the most essential.
+An edge will be created when one class references another class in some way.
+The obfuscation part of the project is the most essential and is thus the primary objective of this project.
 Within the source code, the comments will be removed and dummy comments will be added.
 Additionally, any whitespace will be removed and code will be condensed.
 Variables, classes, methods, and interfaces will be renamed with randomized strings and incremental variable names.
 For example, class A might have method aA, bA, cA, aaA, and so on.
-Dummy code will be inserted, but this dummy code will not affect any outcome or logic of the original code.
-Also, strings and other variables will be encrypted at compile time but decrypted for runtime.
+Dummy code will be inserted, but this dummy code will not affect the outcome or logic of the original code.
+Also, hardcoded strings and other variables will be encrypted at compile time but decrypted for runtime.
 The Obfuscatorinator will also look for any unused code and the potential to reorder code so that logic will remain unaffected, and there will also be opaque predicate assertion.
-Possibly, there will be a GUI for this project and it should be runnable by command line and compatible with Maven.
+Depending on whether time allows, there will be a GUI for the obfuscator and it should be runnable by command line and compatible with Maven.

 ## Semester Plan